 Beach Foraging

 There’s always some decent wild food to be found near the shore, with an abundance of tasty treats just waiting to be gathered by a willing forager.
-The shear amount of wild food that can be found along the coast is huge and the average person wouldn’t normally even consider going to gather their own meal, leaving more for the rest of us bushcraft types.
+The sheer amount of wild food that can be found along the coast is huge and the average person wouldn’t normally even consider going to gather their own meal, leaving more for the rest of us bushcraft types.

 Cockles